 What Happens Next

 After the death of a loved one, you may need emotional support and clerical assistance to guide you through what happens next.
-During this time, Sunnyside Funeral, Cremation & Memorial Gardenss will help you step-by-step through memorial planning, helping you get the necessary documentation together so that you can begin the healing process.
+During this time, Sunnyside Funeral, Cremation & Memorial Gardens will help you step-by-step through memorial planning, helping you get the necessary documentation together to begin the healing process.